Cold weather pattern for D.C. boosts snow chances, starting Sunday

-If the storm comes up the coast, it could be a substantial snow producer although there’s also some chance it draws in enough warm air for a wintry mix or even cold rain.
+If the storm comes up the coast, it could be a substantial snow producer, although there’s also some chance it draws in enough warm air for a wintry mix or even cold rain.

-It will take at least a couple of more days to have a good idea what scenario is most likely.
+It will take at least a couple more days to have a good idea what scenario is most likely.

 At the moment, we’d say there’s about a 40 percent chance of at least an inch of snow and 20 percent chance of at least 3 inches.
 These numbers are on the conservative side because the storm system is still about six days away and a lot of ingredients have to come together for this storm to meaningfully affect the area.